What We Offer You

 Competent management practices require an education that is both broad and deep.
 The business administration program prepares graduates to meet complex technical, economic and social problems and enables them to apply imaginative and responsible leadership to the needs of industry and government.

-The UAF School of Management is one of a select set of business schools to hold both business and accounting Association to Advance College Schools of Business (AACSB) accreditation.
+The UAF School of Management is one of a select set of business schools to hold both business and accounting Association to Advance Collegiate Schools of Business (AACSB) accreditation.
 This highest level of accreditation recognizes success in producing business leaders, and is indicative of a top-notch education.

 What it Takes to Graduate

 The BBA degree requirements show you which classes you'll need to graduate with a Bachelor of Business Administration.
 You'll also find information about business administration minors: